julidau/mhx2babylon/README.md

+# mhx2babylon

-This tool converts a mesh exported from makehuman in the MHX2 format and converts it to a babylon mesh (.babylon)-json file which can be used in babylon
+This tool converts a mesh exported from makehuman in the MHX2 format and converts it to a babylonJS mesh (.babylon) file.

+Included in this repository is a testapp importing a testmodel.

 ## Usage